Exposure of Impacted Teeth FAQ (The Most Common Questions Regarding Impacted Canines)

 What Causes Canine Teeth To Grow In Incorrectly?

 The main cause of canine teeth growing in incorrectly is genetics.
 Believe it or not, some people never grow some teeth at all, which may be a genetic condition.
-Others have issues with size of teeth, alignment of teeth, or problems with too many / too few teeth.
+Others have issues with the size of teeth, alignment of teeth, or problems with too many / too few teeth.
 Issues like these can be from things like teeth genetics and facial trauma or other things like jaw position and placement.

 What Does A Misplaced Canine Tooth Look Like?